-It is possible that the subsurface soil, rock or groundwater conditions encountered during construction may be found to be different (or may be interpreted to be different) from those indicated by the boreholes drilled by others.
+It is possible that the subsurface soil, rock or groundwater conditions encountered during construction may be found to be different (or may be interpreted to be different) from those inferred from our surface observations in preparing this report.
 Also, we have not had the opportunity to observe surface run-off patterns during heavy rainfall and cannot comment directly on this aspect.
 If conditions appear to be at variance or cause concern for any reason, then we recommend that you immediately contact this office.